content warning: death, suicidal ideation

 when i was little, i would routinely scare myself by thinking about death. i think this is something everyone does for the most part, so it doesn’t make me very special.

-i would go about my day like normal, but in the quiet moments, like waiting for the shower to get warm, i would start to think. and the fear of the unbecoming would creep up on me, slowly at first, hairs on the nape of my neck rising, before it snowballed into a deep and unsettling conclusion about the nothingness that awaited me, the final dissolution of all the atoms that comprised “me.” it would stun me, locking me to the porcelain side of the tub, watching as the water began to run cold.
+i would go about my day like normal, but in the quiet moments, like waiting for the shower to get warm, i would start to think. and the fear of unbecoming would creep up on me, slowly at first, hairs on the nape of my neck rising, before it snowballed into a deep and unsettling conclusion about the nothingness that awaited me, the final dissolution of all the atoms that comprised “me.” it would stun me, locking me to the side of the tub, watching as the water began to run cold.

 funnily enough i was still a fairly devout christian during that time too. i’d not found god per se but there were rules to follow, divinely promised morals to uphold, and i was comfortable enough in doing that. but i never had any delusions about heaven. i professed to believe it existed; who wouldn’t want such a beautiful thing to exist? an eternal paradise for those who did good in the brief blip of time they spent upon the earth. but i think subconsciously i knew when i died, i had no guarantees. i hoped heaven was real. but i still allowed myself to be wholly swallowed by the dread that nonexistence brought upon me.